 BA (Hons) in Philosophy, University of Toronto Scarborough (2013)

-[A paper on what it might be to tacitly know a grammar]
+[A paper on what it is for a system to compute a grammar]

 [A paper on the metaphysics of speech]